 Early, Early in the Spring / The Single Sailor

 Robert Cinnamond sang 'Twas Early Early All in the Spring to Sean O'Boyle in August 1955, probably in Co.
 Antrim.
 This recording was included in 1975 on Cinnamond's Topic album of traditional ballads and songs from Ulster, You Rambling Boys of Pleasure, and in 1998 on the Topic anthology As Me and My Love Sat Courting (The Voice of the People Series Volume 15).
-Proinsias Ó Conluain commented in the original album's sleeve notes:
+Proinsias Ó Conluain noted on the original album:

 This line might introduce in Ireland such songs as The Croppy Boy, My Boy Willie or The Sailor Boy, but in fact the song sung here is most unusual not only in Ireland but in its country of origin.
 How unusual it is may be gathered from a reference to it by A.L.
 Lloyd in Folk Song in England (Lawrence and Wishart, 1967): “But of all the ballads relating to the War of Jenkins' Ear … the song that remained green right up to our own century was the non-topical, quite un-factual, completely traditional romance which Vaughan Williams recorded … some sixty years ago, to a handsome Sol-mode tune that so interested the collector that he neglected to take more than the first verse of the text, so we have filled the narrative out from broadsides.”
 If only A.L.
 Lloyd had met Robert Cinnamond, he could have dispensed with broadsides!

 Bob Roberts sang The Single Sailor on his 1960 Collector EP, Stormy Weather Boys!, and in a recording made at Ryde, Isle of Wight, in August 1977 by Tony Engle on his Topic album Songs from the Sailing Barges.
 A.L.
-Lloyd commented in the latter album's sleeve notes:
+Lloyd noted on the latter album:

 The Single Sailor is an oldish piece too.
 It’s usually called Early, Early in the Spring, and some versions refer to Caribbean sea battles of 1739-40, but Bob’s set has been so much trimmed that much of the original story is lost.